Consensual Non-Consent

 - 1983: The slogan "safe, sane and consensual" (SSC) was coined in mid-1983 by David Stein with Martin Berkenwald and Bob Gillespie for the New York organisation Gay Male S/M Activists (GMSMA); it first appeared in print in GMSMA's statement of purpose on 17 August 1983.
 Stein framed it to distinguish negotiated S/M from "criminally abusive or neurotically self-destructive" behaviour.

-- 1987 & 1993: SSC was popularised nationally through its use in the marches on Washington.
+- 1987 and 1993: SSC was popularised nationally through its use in the marches on Washington.

-- 1990s–2000s: The alternative framing "risk-aware consensual kink" (RACK), generally attributed to the writer Gary Switch, gained currency for forms of play whose risk cannot be fully eliminated, the family of "edge play" to which CNC belongs.
+- 1990s to 2000s: The alternative framing "risk-aware consensual kink" (RACK), generally attributed to the writer Gary Switch, gained currency for forms of play whose risk cannot be fully eliminated: the family of "edge play" to which CNC belongs.

 Within this scaffolding, the explicit term "consensual non-consent" and the abbreviation "CNC" are community coinages from online kink culture of the 1990s and 2000s, not clinical literature; their precise first attested use is not well documented.